dkorolev/node-addon-api-2021/README.md

 2. Observe that just `./run.js` prints the old message.
 3. Observe that `npm i && ./run.js` prints the old message.
 4. Run `(cd extension && make)`, which would rebuild the `.so` that is picked up by `npm i`.
-5. At this point, `./run.js` would still print the old message, as `npm i` must be invoked to pick up the updated `.so`.
+5. At this point, before `npm i`, `./run.js` would still print the old message.
-6. Confirm that now, after `npm i`, `./run.js` would prints the updated message.
+6. Confirm that now, after `npm i`, `./run.js` prints the updated message, QED.